Walter Stucki: L'affaire Pétain – A historic transit journey through Switzerland in 1945, orchestrated by Walter Stucki

 The entry of Philippe Pétain and his entourage into Switzerland was agreed with the Federal Council, albeit at very short notice.
 The telephone request was made late in the evening of 22 April.
 At this point, Philippe Pétain and his entourage made a stopover at Schloss Zeil in Leutkirch im Allgäu, where they spent the night.
 With the Allies ever closer, the Germans didn't know where to take the Maréchal to safety.
 Nearby neutral Switzerland seemed like a good solution to the Germans – a solution also favoured by Philippe Pétain.

+24 April 1945 at 08:40 a.m.: Philippe Pétain arrives at the Swiss border crossing at St. Margrethen.
+In the reflection of the car window, Hans K. Frey (1916–1974) can be seen, assigned by Walter Stucki to Pétain's convoy as liaison officer.

 The following day, Maréchal Philippe Pétain and the members of his convoy received permission to enter and transit Switzerland.
 On the orders of Walter Stucki, the Maréchal's convoy was accompanied by his young colleague from the Swiss Legation, Hans K. Frey (1916–1974), who was to ensure a smooth border crossing of the convoy into Switzerland.
 The contact between the Germans and the Swiss was established through the mediation of the Swiss Legation, which was temporarily located at the Schloss Höhenried in Bernried am Starnberger See in Bavaria at the time (in 1945, Berlin became too dangerous due to the war fighting).
 The Federal Council authorised Maréchal Philippe Pétain and his entourage to transit through Switzerland to France.
 Philippe Pétain's entourage consisted of his wife Eugénie, Général Victor Debeney, Contre-Amiral Henri Bléhaut and eight officers as well as other members of his personal guard and household staff.